schmelto/Portfolio/README.md

 > This Project uses **[ESLint](https://eslint.org/)** and **[Prettier](https://prettier.io/)**.

-Due the project only uses _HTML_, _CSS_ and _JavaScript_ you can access the website on you local machine by opening the `index.html`-file with your favorite browser.
+Due the project only uses _HTML_, _CSS_ and _JavaScript_ you can access the website on you local machine by opening the `index.html`-file with your favorite browser or by running `npm start`.

 ### Automated tests and formatter